 How you cam increase your running speed?

-Here we take a look at the list of important tips that help you increase your speed:
+Here we take a look at the list of essential tips that help you increase your speed:

 - Strength Training